 Polyphenol-rich foods are beneficial to prevent inflammation.
 Think green tea, dark berries, flaxseed (and even the occasional glass of red wine!
 Organic if you can.).

-Akkermansia is supported by dark fruits and veggies – the red, purple and black colours:
+Akkermansia is supported by dark fruits and veggies.

 These probiotic foods already contain live cultures of beneficial bacteria and so promote their growth.
 This may give more benefits to those already suffering from gut issues rather than those with healthy guts.
 However, consumption of natural yogurt has been shown to increase Akkermansia abundance.

 Eating for a healthy, diverse gut shouldn’t be difficult or complicated.
 So long as you eat a healthy, balanced diet that’s rich in colour and fibre, they’ll be pretty happy.
 However, if you believe you are suffering from any of the symptoms described in this blog, there are definitely possible steps you can take to assess and improve your gut bacteria so they can help you to feel amazing again!

 Ready to feel make your gut bacteria work for you?